baopham/laravel-dynamodb/README.md

 // See BaoPham\DynamoDb\ComparisonOperator
 $model->where(['key' => 'key value']);
 // Chainable for 'AND'.
-'OR' is not supported.
+'OR' is not tested.
 $model->where('foo', 'bar')
     ->where('foo2', '!=' 'bar2')
     ->get();